 - see if it's linked to a larger known outbreak or to a business, for example, a restaurant in the case of food poisoning

 If you suspect you are suffering from food poisoning, you should seek medical advice from your GP or contact NHS 111.

 We consider complaints made to us about food premises, restaurant, catering businesses or shops in Eastbourne and the Lewes district.
 If you suspect you have food poisoning from one of these food businesses you:

-Visit NHS Choices food poisoning pages for more information.
-You may also find the Food Standards Agency food safety advice useful.
+Visit NHS Choices food poisoning advice for more information.
+You may also find the Food Standards Agency (FSA) website for consumer advice useful.